 - Stage D – cancer is found at distant sites, for example, in the liver or lungs.

+You may also hear about the ‘Dukes’ system, which is very like the ACPS.
 Another staging system being used more often is called the TNM system.
-It records how far the tumour (T) has spread through the bowel wall, if lymph nodes (N) are affected by the cancer and whether the cancer has spread (metastasised) to other parts of the body (M).
+It records how far the tumour (T) has spread through the bowel wall, if lymph nodes (N) are affected by the cancer, and whether the cancer has spread (metastasised) to other parts of the body (M).

 Ask your doctor to explain the stage of your cancer in a way you can understand.
 This will help you to choose the best treatment for your situation.